ELLIOTTCABLE/cocoa_play/README.markdown

 of work to make them human-readable and clean, so please go peruse them!
 Maybe you will learn something about the structure of XIB files through doing so (though I doubt it'll be as much as I've learned through said hand-editing!)

+On a related note, I occasionally make *extremely* granular commit streams to this repository, going through a save/police/interactive-stage/commit process after I drag any item, change any attribute, or do anything else, in the Interface Builder.
+If you're following this repository, that may get annoying — I apologize, but it's necessary for me to be able to break down exactly what Interface Builder is doing in the future when I come back to learn from this repository.